Religion in Afghanistan

 Sunni Islam (Hanafi/Deobandi) is the largest and the state religion of the Islamic Emirate of Afghanistan.
 According to The World Factbook, Sunni Muslims constitute between 84.7 and 89.7% of the population, and Shia Muslims between 10 and 15%.
-Other religions are followed by 0.3% of the population.
+Other religions comprise the remaining 0.3%.

 In 2022, Freedom House rated Afghanistan's religious freedom as 1 out of 4.

 History

 Religious demographics in the region known today as Afghanistan have shifted numerous times in history.
 In ancient and classical periods, Zoroastrianism, Hinduism, followed by Buddhism were the primary religions in the region.
 Islam gradually became the primary religion in the region after first being introduced in the 7th century A.D., when the Rashidun Caliphate conquered parts of the region.

 The religion Zoroastrianism is believed by some to have originated in what is now Afghanistan between 1800 and 800 BCE, as its founder Zoroaster is thought to have lived and died in Balkh while the region at the time was referred to as Ariana.
 Ancient Eastern Iranian languages may have been spoken in the region around the time of the rise of Zoroastrianism.
 By the middle of the 6th century BCE, the Achaemenids overthrew the Medes and incorporated Arachosia, Aria, and Bactria within its eastern boundaries.
 An inscription on the tombstone of Darius I of Persia mentions the Kabul Valley in a list of the 29 countries that he had conquered.

 Before the arrival of Islam, Southern Afghanistan used to be a stronghold of Zoroastrianism.
 There were close relations between Persia and Arachosia concerning the Zoroastrian faith.
 It is believed that the Avesta had arrived in Persia through Arachosia.
 Thus the region is also considered as a "second fatherland for Zoroastrianism".

 Mainly concentrated in eastern and southern regions of present-day Afghanistan, early Indo-Aryan inhabitants (between 2000 and 1500 BCE) were adherents of Hinduism.
 Notable among these inhabitant groups were the Gandharis and Kambojas, while the Pashayi and Nuristanis are contemporary examples of these Indo-Aryan Vedic people.
 With a component of Vedic ancestors from the Pakthas, Pashtuns, the majority eastern Iranian ethnic group in Afghanistan, also widely practiced Hinduism and Buddhism.

 "The Pakthas, Bhalanases, Vishanins, Alinas, and Sivas were the five frontier tribes.
 The Pakthas lived in the hills from which the Kruma originates.
 Zimmer locates them in present-day eastern Afghanistan, identifying them with the modern Pakthun."